How it works

 Each share has an address like

 +gardening.bhyux4opeug2ieqcy36exrf4qymc56adwll4zeazm42oamxtr7heq.
-The first part helps you see which share you're interacting with, and the second scrambly part is used in cryptographic operations.
+The first part helps you see which share you're interacting with, and the second scrambly part is used for cryptographic operations.

 Every share address also has an accompanying secret.
 If you know the secret, you can write data to that share.